dataunitylab/cambria-project/README.md

 ## API Usage

-Cambria is mostly intended to be used as a Typescript / Javascript library.
+Cambria is mostly intended to be used as a Typescript / JavaScript library.
 Here's a simple example of converting an entire document.

 ```js
 // read doc from stdin if no input specified